Believing in the Unbelievables

 Q: Why fantasy?

-A: I didn’t set out to write a specific genre.
-I wrote my first manuscript, Reckonings, and then tried to categorize it.
-Turned out it was fantasy, a paranormal mystery that could be shelved as YA contemporary fantasy or YA mystery.
+A: I can’t seem to imagine a world without fantastical elements in it.
+I never set out to write a specific genre.
+I wrote my first manuscript, The Girl Who Ignored Ghosts, and then tried to categorize it.
+Turned out it was fantasy, a gothic mystery that could be shelved as YA contemporary fantasy or YA mystery.
 Check out Articles for more on my genre journey.

 Q: Do you really believe in all that stuff?